triberians/api-documentation/source/includes/answers.md

 }
 ```

-This endpoint removes a vote for a specific answer.
+This endpoint removes an upvote for a specific answer.

 ### HTTP Request